Results

 Last updated

-Create a table displaying experimental results from your models on each dataset and evaluation metric.
+Create a table displaying experimental results from your on each and evaluation metric.
 The table should also include results from previous work directly comparable to yours.

 Here are a few tips for creating the result table: